vizzuhq/ipyvizzu-story/docs/docs/installation.md

 pip install -U ipyvizzu-story
 ```

-You can use ipyvizzu-story in Jupyter, Streamlit or Python (see [Environments chapter](environments.md) of our documentation site).
+You can use ipyvizzu-story in Jupyter, Streamlit, Panel or Python (see [Environments chapter](environments.md) of our documentation site).

 If you want to install IPython as a dependency, install ipyvizzu-story with the following command.